NotePlan/plugins/jgclark.Summaries/README.md

 You can also save results of any search over all notes.

-## About
+## Commands
 This Plugin provides commands that generate several different sorts of **summaries from your daily notes**, that are saved back into special NotePlan notes in the Summaries folder.
 They all start by asking for the time period you wish to operate over:

 ![time period selection](time-period-selection.jpg)

 - **`/saveSearchResults`** searches across all notes (both calendar and projects) for a text string you give.
 It asks where to save its output: to the curre note, to the Plugin Console, or to a specially-created note in the Summaries folder.
-(If the latter, it will update the previous note with that same title, if it exists.)
+(It will update the previous note with that same title, if it exists.)
--
+- **`/occurrencesInPeriod`** generates all occurences of one or more search terms from the daily notes of the time period you select.
+It offers you your default search terms (if set by ``), or lets you choose.
+Where an occurrence is in a daily note, this can be appended as a date in your locale or as a date 'link', as configured below.
 - **`/countsInPeriod`** generates some simple counts and other statistics of #hashtags or @mentions that you specify.
 It asks where to save its output: to screen, to the Plugin Console, or to a specially-created note in the Summaries folder.
-(If the latter, it will update the previous note for that same time period, if it exists.)
+(It will update the previous note for that same time period, if it exists.)

-- **`/occurrencesInPeriod`** generates all occurences of one or more search terms (from the settings) found in the daily notes of the time period you select.
+- **`/weeklyStats`** is a rather niche command!
+It generates stats for the specified mentions and hashtags over a period of consecutive weeks, and write out as a CSV table to 'Summaries/weekly_stats'.
+This is designed for plotting using the third-party gnuplot tool.

 **Please note** that in each of these:
-- all notes in the special folders Templates, Summaries, Archive and Trash are ignored.
-This can be customised (see below).
+- all notes in the special folders @Archive and @Trash are ignored.
+Others can be exluded too using the `foldersToExclude` setting (see below).
-- the search is a simple one, not using fuzzy matching or regular expressions.
+- the searches are simple ones, not using fuzzy matching or regular expressions.

 ## Configuration
 These commands require configuration; the first time either is run it should detect it doesn't have configuration, and offer to write some to the first configuration block of the `Templates/_configuration` note (as used by the Templates system).